 “Heads up!” shouted two squeaky voices.

 At least the packing was being done at the family’s Wiltshire home, which had come staffed with a large number of British elves.
-In California, it was just Mixie and a demon laundress.
+In California, there was just Mixie and a demon laundress.

 Mixie popped her head into Serena’s closet room to make sure the young elves were packing carefully, and then headed toward the kitchen.
 Tonight the Missus was hosting a going-away dinner for Serena, her friend Seamus, and his family, and there was plenty yet to do.
 She was intercepted by Hixie, the new kitchen maid, who was nervously wringing her hands.